Discover our variety of human emotions photos

 How do photos evoke emotions?

-Photos play a very important role in reflecting our common reality, and in most cases, this provokes an emotional response.
-As humans we react to the world around us.
+Photos play a very important role in reflecting our common reality, often provoking an emotional response.
+As humans, we react to the world around us.
 It’s possibly the reason why we wandered out of Africa millions of years ago.
-Photography provides us a window into a situation stuck in time, making us question, dream, or even get upset as a response.
-A good exercise to practice this form of communication is reading the pictures displayed in a newspaper.
+Photography provides us a window into a moment frozen in time, prompting us to question, dream, or even feel upset in response.
+A good exercise for practicing this form of communication is reading pictures in a newspaper.

 Which factors affect the mood of a photograph?

 With so much detail in photographs, there is a lot at play that can send our emotions in one direction or the other.
 Factors such as color, as previously mentioned, will affect our moods.
-Black and white photography somewhat tone down the power of color, giving us more of a focus on the subject of the photograph.
+Black and white photography somewhat tones down the power of color, drawing our focus to the subject of the photograph.
 With fellow humans being the most popular subject in photography, a lot of the language seen is the use of body language, facial expressions, and how they are situated in the frame.

 How do you create an atmosphere in a photo?